Roboy/roboy_audio/docs/Usage/0_installation.rst

 In addition doa_estimation is just build and executable on a Raspberry Pi, since it uses it's Libraries and the current version just works with a Matrix Creator and a Pi.

+In the end it is mandatory for you to be the superuser when you're using the audio programs.

 Using command line
 ------------------